NelsonPython/Connect_IoT_Device_to_I3/README.md

 <img src="images/I3-Login.png" width=200></a>

-You will need this information in order for your script to publish data or subscribe to data:
+You will need the following information in order for your script to publish data or subscribe to data:

 - I3 Marketplace IP address:  http://3.15.198.123